oscal-compass/community/README.md

 Slack: [#oscal-compass-trestle-agileauthoring-c2p](https://cloud-native.slack.com/archives/C06F3PEPNBW)

+- Use an LFID to login to slack, see [https://identity.linuxfoundation.org/](https://identity.linuxfoundation.org/)
-- **Note**: You can login to Slack using another account like Google, Apple
+- You can login to Slack using another account like Google, Apple

 ## Contribution